cube-js/cube/docs/Cube.js-Backend/REST-API.md

 ### Authentication

-Cube.js uses API Token for requests' authorization and also for passing additional user context, which could be used in [USER_CONTEXT](cube#context-variables-user-context) object in the Data Schema.
+Cube.js uses API Token for requests' authorization and also for passing additional user context, which could be used in the [USER_CONTEXT](cube#context-variables-user-context) object in the Data Schema.

 The API Token is passed via the Authorization Header.
 The token itself is a [JSON Web Token](https://jwt.io), the [Security section](security) describes how to generate it.

-In the development environment the token in not required for authorization, but you can still use it to pass a user context.
+In the development environment the token is not required for authorization, but you can still use it to pass a user context.

 ### Example request